Credit: @sandrafoyt on Instagram

 Done up like a gritty roadhouse, this cavernous meat haven is known for its gut-busting platters of pork ribs, Texas-style brisket and pulled pork.
 Pick your protein-heavy meal and wash it all down with an ice cold beer from the wide array of artisanal brews.
 Enjoy live music from the bar while you chow down.

-For more live music, check the concert schedule at Troy Savings Bank Music Hall to try to catch a show at the century-and-a-half-old US National Historic Landmark known for its pristine acoustics.
-The music performances span classical to folk to adult contemporary, and comedians and touring theater shows pop up as well.
+For live music, comedy, and performing arts, check the concert schedule at Troy Savings Bank Music Hall to catch a show at the century-and-a-half-old US National Historic Landmark known for its pristine acoustics.
 The Rensselaer Polytechnic Institute (RPI) Experimental Media and Performing Arts Center (EMPAC) brings world-famous avant-garde musicians and artists for performances and unique experiences—think musicians in a string quartet playing in different areas of the venue so the audience can observe the impact that acoustics have on the music.
-For sports, depending on the season, you can catch a Tri-City Valley Cats minor-league baseball game or NCAA ice hockey or basketball at RPI.
+Don’t judge it by its name, because No Fun is always fun for alternative culture and live music nearly every night of the week.
+For sports, depending on the season, you can catch a Tri-City Valley Cats minor-league baseball game or NCAA ice hockey at RPI.

 9 pm: Unwined